huangsam/dotfiles/README.md

 ## Installation

+Run `macos.sh` to install core developer assets on a new MacOS machine.

 Run `combine.sh` to generate a `.bash_aliases` file at the home directory.

-Run `copy.sh` to copy all dotfiles over to the home directory.
+Run `copy.sh` to copy all dotfiles to the home directory.

-Run `macos.sh` to install developer software on a new MacOS machine.

-Run `brew bundle` to install Homebrew dependencies from `Brewfile`.
+Run `brew bundle` to install Homebrew assets from `Brewfile`.

 ## Thanks to...